 - Women's Programs

-The Women's Action Committee is a group of dedicated Center volunteers who plan and host regular fundraising and social events “By Women, For Women” throughout the year to benefit local women’s organizations.
-We also have a Women’s Art program that brings women together to socialize and learn to paint.
+The Women's Action Committee is a group of dedicated Center on Halsted volunteers who plan and host regular fundraising and social events—“By Women, For Women”—throughout the year to benefit local women’s organizations.
+The organization also hosts women’s speed dating and in the winter we have a Women’s Art program that brings women together to socialize and learn to paint.
+Each week we host a peer led women’s game night where several dozen women gather to socialize and play board games and a women’s discussion group called the L Lounge.
 Check the calendar for upcoming women's events.

 - Open Gym Co-Ed Volleyball

-Center on Halsted hosts Open Gym Co-Ed Volleyball every Monday and Thursday night at 6pm.
+Center on Halsted hosts Open Gym Co-Ed Volleyball every Monday and Thursday night at 6:00 p.m.
 There is a $7 fee per night or pay only $30 for a monthly pass.
 Click here to purchase your pass for the upcoming open gym volleyball now!
-For more information, please email firstname.lastname@example.org or call 773.472.6469.
+For more information, please email firstname.lastname@example.org.

 - Sponsored Sports Teams

-We are home to five recreational leagues that play regularly at the Center throughout the year.
+We are home to five recreational leagues that play regularly at Center on Halsted throughout the year.

 If you are an LGBTQ artist based in Chicagoland and interested in being considered for a show, please contact our curator David Joseph at email@example.com.